 How to Stop Having The Same Fight Over and Over

 In my practice, I work with many different types of couples who want to break free from an endless cycle of fights.
 The one quality they absolutely need to have is patience.
-In some areas of our life we can legitimately expect a quick fix.
+In some areas of our life, we can legitimately expect a quick fix.
 The flat tire can be patched.
-The drain cleared.
+The drain can be cleared.
 In other areas, fixing problems takes more thought and effort.
 Breaking free from a cycle of repeating the same fight over and over is one of those areas that takes energy to solve.
 The rewards, however, last a lifetime.

 In our professional or business lives, the urge to win is often key to success.
 The competitive urge, the desire to come out on top, is key to success in many endeavors.
 However, it’s not at all a key to success in love.
 Instead of “winning” by coming out on top, therapy works by helping you find solutions to resolve the issues.
 A key step is learning to defuse the triggers that start fights in the first place.